Manik Prabhu: Sanjivani Mahasamadhi

 In 1865, Prabhu felt that it was time for him to take mahasamadhi.
-Both of his brothers, Dadasaheb and Tatyasaheb, and his mother Baya Devi had passed away before Prabhu's mahasamadhi.
+Both of his brothers, Dadasaheb and Tatyasaheb, and his mother Baya Devi had died before Prabhu's mahasamadhi.
 Devi Venkamma too attained samadhi a couple of years before Shri Prabhu.
 Prabhu decided the holy day Mokshada Ekadashi (Geeta Jayanti - Margashirsha Shuddha Ekadashi, Shaka 1787), Tuesday 29 November 1865 would be the ideal date for mahasamadhi.
 He instructed his close aides to construct a walled pit in his hut but under total secrecy.
 His plan was known only to 4 or 5 of his close disciples.
 The annual Datta Jayanti Utsav had already begun.
 On the night of Dashami (28 Nov 1865), Prabhu distributed khairaat (alms) to Fakeers and the poor as coincidentally it was the day of Gyarahvi Shareef (anniversary of the death of Mehboob Subhani, famous Sufi saint of Baghdad).

 On the early morning of Ekadashi, Prabhu retired to his hut and took sanyasa deeksha according to the scriptures under total secrecy.
 He called both of his nephews, Manohara and Martanda to the hut and accepted their pooja.
 Prabhu gave the mantra deeksha and kharik prasada'/ Karjura or Uttatti' to his elder nephew Manohara Prabhu and appointed him as the successor to his holy peetha.
 Then he sat in the pit of the samadhi and asked his aides to close the pit from all sides.
 Prabhu attained Sanjivani samadhi, a state of meditative blissful consciousness.
 Eyewitness accounts suggest that Prabhu left his physical body by the yogic way of Samadhi on the evening of Ekadashi around 5 PM.
 Prabhu's devotees believe that he is sitting in the SANJEEVAN SAMAADHI and answering their prayers even to this day.
 Other examples of saints who took Sanjeevan Samadhi are Santa Dnyaneshwar of Alandi and Shri Raghavendra Swami of Mantralaya.
 The news of Prabhu's Samadhi was broken to the public on the day of Datta Jayanti (4 days later) after the Mahapooja and Jayanti celebrations.